reddiedev/bluedrive-chat/README.md

 ## Getting Started
 > [!NOTE]
-> The project was develoepd and tested on a machine running Ubuntu 24.04 LTS with a x64 Ryzen 5 CPU, 16 GB RAM, and Nvidia GPU
+> The project was develoepd and tested on a machine running Ubuntu 24.04 LTS with a x64 Ryzen 5 CPU, 16 GB RAM, and Nvidia GPU.
+However, it was tested to work in Windows 11 on the same system, then on MacOS Sequoia running on Apple Silicon (M2)

 ### Requirements